nisanthc/binance-influxdb/README.md

    4. Run influxd (server)
    5. Run influx (client)

-   Note: InfluxDB server runs with the port http://127.0.0.1:8086
+   Note: InfluxDB server runs with the default port http://127.0.0.1:8086

 ### Grafana Tool Setup

 Grafana is an open source visualization tool.
 It allows you to query, visualize, alert on and understand your metrics no matter where they are stored.

    1. Download Grafana https://dl.grafana.com/oss/release/grafana-6.2.5.windows-amd64.zip
-   2. Installation steps available in https://grafana.com/docs/installation/windows/
+   2. Installation steps available in https://grafana.com/docs/installation/windows/ (Change the port to 8888)

-   Note: Assume if you change the port to 8888 in #2, open url http://127.0.0.1:8888 to verify.
+   Note: Open URL http://127.0.0.1:8888 to check the grafana.

 ### Integrating Grafana with InfluxDB